mealaud/mealaud.github.io/content/notes/_index.md

 rootPage: false
 ---

 These are my notes!
 They follow the [Evergreen notes](https://notes.andymatuschak.org/Evergreen_notes) style of note-taking that I think is really cool.
+For my pages:
+- clicking a node will hide the graph and show the post you clicked on;
+- press the **clear** button to remove all the tabs and re-enable the graph;
+- feel free to drag points on the graph as it's actually a particle simulation!; and finally
-Click on the nodes on the graph to be shown the content to the right of this panel.
-Also, sky blue means the node corresponds to a section and the other ones correspond to individual posts.
+- sky blue means sectiona and the other ones correspond to individual posts.

+Here are some posts to help you get started: